Greensburg, Pennsylvania: History

 After the end of the Revolutionary War, an inn was built along a wagon trail that stretched from Philadelphia west over the Appalachian Mountains to Fort Pitt, now the city of Pittsburgh.
-A tiny settlement known as Newtown grew around the inn, today the center of Greensburg's Business District at the intersection of Pittsburgh and Main Streets.
+A tiny settlement known as Newtown grew around the inn, which is today the center of Greensburg's Business District at the intersection of Pittsburgh and Main Streets.
 At Pittsburgh, the wagon trail became Penn Avenue.

 Hannastown was the original Westmoreland County seat.
 According to historian John Boucher, after Hannastown was attacked and burned by "Indians and Tories" in 1782, efforts began to relocate the county seat.
-On December 10, 1785, county officials contracted with Christopher Truby and William Jack to purchase two acres of land in Newtown on which to erect public buildings.
+On December 10, 1785, county officials contracted with Christopher Truby and William Jack to purchase two acres of Newtown land to erect public buildings.
 Ludwick Otterman later subscribed to the agreement.
-Boucher therefore designates December 10, 1785, as the date on which Newtown became the Westmoreland County seat.
+Boucher, therefore, designates December 10, 1785, as the date Newtown became the Westmoreland County seat.

-The first courthouse and jail were a single building, built of logs and heavy plank.
+The first courthouse and jail were a single building built of logs and heavy planks.
 The jail portion had a heavy stone wall that extended some distance above the ground, "perhaps to keep prisoners from cutting their way out".
 Court was first held in this structure on January 7, 1787.
 The Westmoreland County Courthouse, in its various incarnations, has stood on this site ever since.
 The area surrounding the courthouse became Greensburg ("Greenesburgh", as some documents referred to it at the time).
 It was named for American Revolutionary War General Nathanael Greene.
 Greensburg was formally incorporated as a borough on February 9, 1799, making it the first borough in the county.